↑

 • Tofu or tempeh

-• Edamame (roasted edamame are perfect for portable snacks)
+• Edamame (roasted edamame is perfect for portable snacks)

 • Quinoa, amaranth, or spelt